 Q: How does Snowball Edge work?

-You start by requesting one or more Snowball Edge devices in the AWS Management Console based on how much data you need to transfer or process.
-The buckets and Lambda functions you select are automatically configured, encrypted and preinstalled on your devices before they are shipped to you.
-Once a device arrives, connect it to your local network and set the IP address either manually or automatically with DHCP.
-The same is true for setting up a cluster.
+You start by requesting one or more Snowball Edge Compute Optimized or Snowball Edge Storage Optimized devices in the AWS Management Console based on how much data you need to transfer and the compute needed for local processing.
+The buckets, data, EC2 AMIs, and Lambda functions you select are automatically configured, encrypted, and preinstalled on your devices before they are shipped to you.
+Once a device arrives, you connect it to your local network and set the IP address either manually or automatically with DHCP.
 Then use the Snowball Edge client software, job manifest, and unlock code to verify the integrity of the Snowball Edge device or cluster, and unlock it for use.
-The manifest and unlock code are uniquely generated and crypto-logically bound to a designated Snowball Edge to help ensure that both cannot be used with any other devices.
+The manifest and unlock code are uniquely generated and crypto-logically bound to your account and the Snowball Edge shipped to you and cannot be used with any other devices.
 Data copied to Snowball Edge is automatically encrypted and stored in the buckets you specify.

-All logistics and shipping is done by Amazon so when copying is complete and the device is ready to be returned, the E Ink shipping label will automatically update the return address to help ensure that the Snowball Edge device is delivered to the correct AWS facility.
+All logistics and shipping is done by Amazon so when copying is complete and the device is ready to be returned, the E Ink shipping label will automatically update the return address, ensuring that the Snowball Edge device is delivered to the correct AWS facility.
 Once the device ships, you can receive tracking status via messages sent by Amazon Simple Notification Service (Amazon SNS), generated texts and emails, or directly from the console.

-All of the management for your Snowball Edge resources can be performed in the AWS management console and these operations require no on-site system engineers.
+All of the management for your Snowball Edge resources can be performed in the AWS management console and these operations require system engineers.

 Q: What is the difference between Snowball Edge and Snowball?

 Snowball is designed as a data transport solution for moving high volumes of data into and out of a designated AWS region.
-Snowball Edge adds the additional capability to run simple computing functions on the device, for use cases that require local processing before returning the data to AWS.
+Snowball Edge adds the additional capability to run Lambda and EC2-based applications locally, even when there is no network connection available, for use cases that require local processing before returning the data to AWS.
 For more details, see the documentation.

 Q. Can I use Snowball Edge to migrate data from one AWS region to another AWS region?